SAFEHR-data/omop-carpentries/episodes/3_concepts.Rmd

 | valid_end_date        | Date the concept ceased to be valid.
 | invalid_reason        | Reason for invalidation, if applicable

+## Looking up OMOP concepts

 OMOP concepts can be looked up in [Athena](https://athena.ohdsi.org) an online tool provided by OHDSI.

+TODO provide a challenge to look up a concept in Athena TODO add a challenge to look up the same concept in one of the synthea datasets TODO add briefly about concept relationships

+TODO ? add about the condition_occurrence table to make the episode longer and give something for concept to refer to

 ::::::::::::::::::::::::::::::::::::: keypoints

+- Understand that nearly everything in a hospital can be represented by an OMOP concept_id.
+- Know that OMOP data usually includes the OMOP concept table and other data from the vocabularies
+- Be able to look up concepts by their name
+- Know that patient conditions are stored in the condition_occurrence table

 ::::::::::::::::::::::::::::::::::::::::::::::::